cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 Using Sample Clients
 ====================

+ These sample Java clients demonstrate Hermes messaging flow.
+They provide a set of sample code for writing web service client applications connecting to Hermes.

 Maintaining partnerships
 ------------------------

-A partnership must be registered on Hermes 2 to send messages since partnerships contain information about your trading partner.
+A partnership must be registered on Hermes to send messages since partnerships contain information about your trading partner.
 A separate partnership is required to receive messages.

 If you would like more information, please refer to the articles :ref:`what-is-an-ebms-2-0-partnership` and :ref:`what-is-an-as2-partnership`.